Women's football in Italy: History

 In 1970 the FFIGC hosted the first unofficial football Women's World Cup, also known as the Martini Rosso Cup.
 The tournament was organized entirely without the involvement of FIFA or any of the common national associations.
 Seven teams appeared in the tournament with Boldklubben Femina, representing Denmark, beating Italy 2–0 in the final to win the title.

 In 1972 a 45-team qualifying championship was held divided into four groups.
-The Serie B, the only regional level, was transformed into the national league which was given the name of Interregional Serie A (Serie A Interregionale) in the first 3 years.
+The Serie B, the only regional level, was transformed into the national league which was given the name of Interregional Serie A (Serie A Interregionale) in the first three years, and many professional women's teams started in the 1970s.

 With an interregional Serie C being inaugurated, in 1983 the foundations were laid for the development of youth categories, constituting the Esordienti championship in 1979 (which in 1982 became the Serie D).
 However, it was only in 1986 that women's football lost its autonomy and enters the ranks of the Italian Football Federation (FIGC).

 The national activity was developed as follows: the Serie A with 16 participating teams and single round; the Serie B divided into three groups of 14 teams.
 The Supercoppa was set up to be played between the winners of the Italian Women's Cup and the Serie A championship.
 In 1998, the clubs participating in the Serie B were divided into 4 groups of 12 teams with final playoffs to identify the three winners who would enter the Serie A. While previously run by the Lega Nazionale Dilettanti (LND), starting from the 2018–19 season the Serie A and Serie B championships have been run by the FIGC.